 Sokushinbutsu (即身仏) refers to a practice of Buddhist monks observing austerity to the point of death and mummification.
 It is a process of self-mummification that was mainly practised in Yamagata Prefecture in Northern Japan by members of the esoteric Shingon (“True Word”) School of Buddhism.

-After another one throusand days, the tomb was opened to see if the body had been successfully mummified.
-Those few who had actually succeeded had immediately attained buddha-hood and were put on display at their temples, while those, whose bodies were decomposed, remained entombed, nonetheless highly respected for their denial and endurance.
+After another one thousand days, the tomb was opened to see if the body had been successfully mummified.
+Those few who had succeeded had immediately attained Buddha-hood and were put on display at their temples, while those, whose bodies were decomposed, remained entombed, nonetheless highly respected for their denial and endurance.
 So far, 24 “Living Buddhas” have been documented.
 The practice was banned by the Meiji government in 1879 as assisted suicide.

 Mummies are still on display at

 - Ryusui-ji Dainichibou Temple (瀧水寺大日坊) in Tsuruoka City, Yamagata